Heroes and Villains: Retrospective assessments

 When the Beach Boys performed "Heroes and Villains" in the 1970s, they added the "Bicycle Rider" lyrics from "Do You Like Worms?".

 Despite its relatively high chart placement, "Heroes and Villains" remains one of the lesser-known songs in the Beach Boys' catalog.
 It was one of the last Beach Boys singles to break the US top 20 until "Rock and Roll Music" in 1976.
 Jardine told an interviewer that Parks felt his contributions destroyed the band's commercial momentum: "Y’know, he actually apologized to me - for 'ruining my career.'
 I said, 'Van Dyke, not only did you not ruin it but you enhanced it!
 You enhanced our knowledge just by being there."

 Wilson's bandmates did not feel that his final edit was as good as his earlier versions, and according to biographer David Leaf, "all those who heard the original" believed that the released version was missing crucial sequences that Wilson originally intended for the song.
-Jardine expressed dissatisfaction with the mix, describing it as "a pale facsimile" of Wilson's original vision, and suggested that Wilson deliberately sabotaged the song at the last minute.
+Jardine expressed dissatisfaction with the mix, describing it as "a pale facsimile" of Wilson's original vision, and suggested that Wilson restrained his efforts in the final edit.
 He blamed the record's lack of "sonic energy" on the limited recording equipment and felt that the mastering was probably engineered improperly, commenting, "I could hear the difference.
 I could hear the edge was gone."
 Parks was not involved with the making of the final edit and later said that he was "astonished" by its structure and production quality when he heard it on the radio.